Call-for-Code-for-Racial-Justice/Incident-Accuracy-Reporting-System/README.md

 # Table of Content
-   1.Overview
+   1. Overview
-   2.The idea
+   2. The idea
-   3.How it works
+   3. How it works
-   4.Diagrams
-   5.Documents
-   6.Technology
+   4. Diagrams
+   5. Documents
+   6. Technology
-   7.Getting started
+   7. Getting started
-   8.Recommendations for Enhancements of Capabilities 9.Resources
+   8. Recommendations for Enhancements of Capabilities
-   10.License
+   9. Resources
+   10. License

 # Overview